San Andreas (film)

-San Andreas is a 2015 American disaster thriller film directed by Brad Peyton and written by Carlton Cuse, with Andre Fabrizio and Jeremy Passmore receiving story credit.
-The film stars Dwayne Johnson in the lead role, with Carla Gugino, Alexandra Daddario, Ioan Gruffudd, Archie Panjabi and Paul Giamatti.
+San Andreas is a 2015 American disaster thriller film starring Dwayne Johnson.
+The film was directed by Brad Peyton and written by Carlton Cuse.
+Carla Gugino, Alexandra Daddario, Ioan Gruffudd, Archie Panjabi and Paul Giamatti also star.
 Its plot centers on a massive earthquake caused by the San Andreas Fault that devastates the West Coast of the United States.

-Principal photography of the film started on April 22, 2014, in Queensland, Australia, and wrapped up on July 28 in San Francisco.
-The film premiered in Hollywood, Los Angeles, on May 26, 2015, and was released in the United States on May 29.
+Principal photography of the film started on April 22, 2014, in Queensland, Australia, and wrapped on July 28 in San Francisco.
+The film premiered in Hollywood, Los Angeles, on May 26, 2015, and was released by Warner Bros.
+Pictures in the United States on May 29.
 It received mixed reviews from critics, who praised the visual effects and Johnson and Gugino's performances but criticized the plot and characters.
-The film grossed $474 million worldwide on a $110 million budget.
+The film grossed $475 million worldwide on a $110 million budget.